kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 ### 6) Formalize one-enhancement == one-KEP

 There has been debate about whether a new KEP is needed to move a feature from beta to GA.
-This proposal defines that one feature or enahancement gets one KEP, which is updated over its whole lifecycle.
+This proposal defines that one feature or enhancement gets one KEP, which is updated over its whole lifecycle.

 ### 7) Adjust GitHub tooling for KEPs